 There can be numerous reasons that you might be facing problem sending or receiving emails in your Outlook Email account.
 It can be anything from inadequate configuration to internet network issues.
 Whatever might be the reason, below we have provided a solution that is more likely to work in all situations.

-NOTE: Make sure that the problem is not occurring because of internet network issue.
+NOTE: Make sure that the problem is not occurring because of internet network issues.
 If the internet network is working fine, send a test email to yourself and see if it gets delivered to you within 5 minutes.
 If you don’t receive the email, you can try fixing the problem by following below-mentioned steps:

 1.)
 Go to the Mail Setup dialog box in your Outlook account via the Control Panel.

 2.)
-Now, click on the Show Profiles option and select Add button to begin the New Profile wizard.
+Now, click on the Show Profiles option and select the Add button to begin the New Profile wizard.